Introducing Stoplight Platform, built from the ground up to work with your Git repos and workflows. Read the announcement

 Design Quality APIs 10x Faster

 TLDR; I’m tired of the election, and I made a fun prank calling app with the latest Stoplight product — Scenarios.
 Rick Roll your friends with trumprolled.com, and bring some cheer to this decidedly uncheerful election.

 Politics.
 Clinton.
 Trump.
 Obama.
 Walls.
-Pu**y (API Corner is actually in the corner of a locker room.).
+Pu**y (API Intersection is actually in the corner of a locker room.).
 Tax Returns.
 Open Borders.

 These words mean something to everyone.
 They change people, and as November 8th creeps closer and closer, the power of these words get stronger and stronger.

 This election cycle is a brand new monster.
 I haven’t talked to my Mom in a month.
 I miss her.
 I want to tell her I love her, but if I do all she says is ‘Thanks Obama’.
 I couldn’t handle the pain anymore, and the confusion (Why is she thanking Obama?
 Is he my dad?
 If he is, ‘Thanks Dad’!), so I blocked my mom.
 It hurts, but on November 9th, I am looking forward to calling my mom, telling her I missed her, and most importantly that I will always love her.

 Sorry, I got side tracked.
 Back to the point.
 At Stoplight, when we walk into the office we leave those words at the door.
 Why?
 HR, obviously, and we are mad because there are 3 words (or letters) missing: Application Protocol Interface (or API).
 We love APIs, and we want to make them great again!
 They are everywhere, everyone uses them, and yet they remain shrouded in a cloak of technical mystery.
 By now, you have probably googled API, and still don’t know exactly what they are.
 If you can’t talk to your Mom, and want to, do what I do.
 Ask her about her stance on APIs.